What is a student representative?

-All AMBS programmes have at least one rep. They are chosen by peers to act as the representative for their particular programme for one academic year.
+All AMBS programmes have at least one rep to act as the representative for their particular programme for one academic year.

 What is the role of a student representative?

 AMBS Undergraduate Reps will sit on their relevant Programme Committees and the UG Student Staff Liaison Committees.
 We ask for a second or final year rep to act as chair for the Staff Student Liaison Committee (SSLC).
-One rep will also attend the School Board and one rep will be selected to attend the UG Committee.
 As far as possible, these meetings will be held on a Wednesday afternoon to avoid teaching times.

 Reps will be expected to have ongoing contact with their class mates via a number of methods.
 AMBS would like to hear what’s going well and can be done more often and what isn’t going so well and can be improved.

 Administrators can also help to establish small drop-in sessions for reps to meet their cohort in a relaxed setting with refreshments.